zectorpt/easyproxy/README.md

 In your local computer (Windows):<br>
 Insert IP of the remote server in connect.bat<br>
-putty.exe -P 80 -X root@IP -pw PASS
+putty.exe -P 80 -X root@IP -pw PASS<br>

-FAQ:
+FAQ:<br>
-Q: My company block the port 80, how can I be free?
+Q: My company block the port 80, how can I be free?<br>
 A: Easy!
 Change the file server/SETUP.sh on line 61.
 Change port 80 to the port that you want.
 Remember that port should be open in your company.
-Usually port 80 is open, but... if not, chose another.
+Usually port 80 is open, but... if not, chose another.<br>

 Q: How this works?
-Software is installed in my company LAPTOP?
+Software is installed in my company LAPTOP?<br>
 A: No, nothing is installed in your Laptop.
 Everything is in the external VPS.
 There are no cookies or way to trace.
 All software is running on the VPS.
-After close Easy Proxy Hatfield your PC is clean!
+After close Easy Proxy Hatfield your PC is clean!<br>

-Q: Where can I buy a VPS?
+Q: Where can I buy a VPS?<br>
 A: I don't have any business related with VPS's, but there are some VPS's too cheap.
-For this propose I use www.firstheberg.com
+For this propose I use www.firstheberg.com<br>

 Q: I dont Like Centos/Redhat.
-What I can do?
+What I can do?<br>
 A: If, for any reason you need to use any other distro, edit SETUP.sh and change the YUM by APTITUDE... for example.
-There are same changes that you should do in the SSH configuration.
+There are same changes that you should do in the SSH configuration.<br>

 Q: It is free?
-How much it will cost me?
+How much it will cost me?<br>
 A: It's not free.
-You should send me an email saying Thank you!
+You should send me an email saying Thank you!<br>

 -----------------------------------------------------------------------------